The Little Mermaid (franchise): Disney Magic Kingdoms

 In the world builder video game Disney Magic Kingdoms, Eric's castle appear as part of the environment.
 A limited time Event based on The Little Mermaid introduced Ariel, Prince Eric, Flounder, Sebastian, Scuttle, King Triton and Ursula as playable characters, as well as Atlantica, Ariel's Grotto, Ursula's Lair and Under the Sea as attractions.
-In the game the characters are involved in new storylines that serve as a continuation of The Little Mermaid (ignoring other material in the franchise).
+In the game, the characters are involved in new storylines that serve as a continuation of The Little Mermaid (ignoring other material in the franchise).

+Disney Mirrorverse

+The video game Disney Mirrorverse includes an alternate version of Ariel from the 1989 film and another of the King Triton from the 2023 film.

+Disney Dreamlight Valley

+Ariel, Eric, and Ursula appear as villagers of the titular valley of the video game Disney Dreamlight Valley.

+Disney Speedstorm

+Ariel, Eric, Ursula, Triton, and a map based on Atlantica are expected to appear in the sixth season of the kart racing game Disney Speedstorm on February 8, 2024.

 Other media

 Several attractions based on The Little Mermaid have been released.
 Mermaid Lagoon at Tokyo DisneySea is a themed land made to look like the Palace of King Triton and features fanciful seashell-inspired architecture.
 It includes the meet-and-greet attraction Ariel's Grotto, as well as the parachute jump–style ride Jumpin' Jellyfish (also present in Disney California Adventure).
 King Triton's Carousel of the Sea is a Carousel at Disney California Adventure that uses sea horses, flying fish, whales, dolphins, sea lions, otters and garibaldi.
-Voyage of the Little Mermaid is a live show attraction at Disney Hollywood Studios in Florida that features puppets and live actors.
+Voyage of the Little Mermaid (which was being replaced by a new show, The Little Mermaid - A Musical Adventure) is a live show attraction at Disney Hollywood Studios in Florida that features puppets and live actors.
 Other attractions based on the film include The Little Mermaid: Ariel's Undersea Adventure, a dark ride at Disney California Adventure in Paradise Pier and the Magic Kingdom in Fantasyland.

 Ariel is part of the Disney Princess franchise, an extensive line of merchandise that includes dolls, sing-along videos, and a variety of other children's products, apparel, and even adhesive bandages.
 Ursula, on the other hand, is part of the official line-up of the Disney Villains franchise.

-Many characters from the franchise appear in the Disney Channel series Disney's House of Mouse.
+Many characters from the franchise appear in the television series House of Mouse.
 Some of them also appear in the series' spin-off film Mickey's Magical Christmas: Snowed in at the House of Mouse, and Ursula appears as one of the main villains in Mickey's House of Villains.
 The characters also appear at Walt Disney Parks and Resorts as a meet and greet characters.